We are often asked what we mean by Reformed Baptist. This is an important question and one

 Rather than tradition, the opinions of men, sentiment, or pragmatism, Reformed churches maintain

 the authority and sufficiency of the Word of God.
-Rather than singing, drama, or dance preaching is
+Rather than singing, drama, or dance, preaching

 subject.
 Simply speaking, expository preaching develops the sermon from the Biblical text--a